longrootchen/ILSVRC-2012-classification-pytorch/README.md

 | ----- | ----- | ----- |
 | original paper | 40.7% | 18.2% |
 | re-implementation | 41.2% | 18.2% |

+The single AlexNet model converges at 60-th epoch and achieving a top-1 error rate of 41.20% and a top-5 error rate of 18.2% on the validation set.

 # References